 What’s disappointing is that HR Tech investments have been spent overwhelmingly on tools to support the quantitative aspects of discovery without enabling the qualitative aspects of cultural fit.

-So, let’s think about how we could add human touches to both phases of recruiting.
-Some could be technology-enabled, for example, making an online job ad come alive with video of a human talking to a human.
+So, let’s think about how we could add human touches to both phases of recruiting which adds a human touch in recruiting .
+Some could be tech enabled HR, for example, making an online job ad come alive with video of a human talking to a human.
 This would allow recruiters to show a fuller picture and enable candidates to self-select, resulting in higher-quality applications.